PoCInnovation/Workshops/software/08.Express/README.md

 AUTHORIZATION_PORT=mykey
 ```

-:warning:Your objective is to verify the value of the user in his headers, which must be equal to your variable `AUTHORIZATION_PORT`
+:warning: Your objective is to verify the value of the user in his headers, which must be equal to your variable `AUTHORIZATION_PORT`

 ### Write a middleware
 Create a file `middlewares.ts`, write a middleware that will check the headers of the `/private` route with as key `authorization`.<br>